Page not found | Aga Khan Academies

 What Makes Us Unique

-The Aga Khan Academies are an integrated network of about 18 residential schools in 14 countries in Africa, South and Central Asia, and the Middle East.
+The Aga Khan Academies is an integrated network of day and residential schools across East Africa and South Asia.
 They are dedicated to expanding access to the highest standard of education for exceptional young men and women, regardless of their ability to pay.

 The Academies are more than just residential schools that strive to give their students a sound academic foundation.
 Each school emphasises the importance of academic excellence while instilling in students a sense of civic responsibility, leadership skills, and the desire, ability, and commitment to give back to their communities locally and globally.